chaos-polymtl/lethe/doc/source/parameters/dem/post-processing.rst

 Post-processing
 -------------------
 Lethe has built in post-processing capabilities.
+All post-processing results are written in a VTU file with the same name as the one chosen for the particles results plus the suffix ``-postprocess_data``.
 The post-processing subsection is according to the following example:

 .. code-block:: text